patrickburke66/DataViz_Final_Project/updates.md

 I had a very productive day in class.
 I found a new dataset with the same information, but requires less tidying and has better column names.
 This also allowed me to fix a few bugs with one of my tables.
 I am still stumped on how to get the summarized columns into a graph, but my goal for class on Wednesday is to have a fully functional Shiny app with a graph output in the second tab.

+## April 6

+## Beginning of Class

+My updates for the beginning of class commit include editing and combining my new data frames, reading the data for the world records, and trying to find a way to combine them.
+Most of this work came outside of my Shiny app, trouble shooting instead of adding new features to my app.